cspoojary/Projects/House_Price_prediction/House_Prediction.md

   between features and the target variable.
 - This project emphasizes understanding the end-to-end Machine Learning pipeline rather than achieving high accuracy.
+- “Why is R² negative?”
+  > “The ML pipeline is correct, but the dataset has weak linear
+  > relationships.
+This project focuses on understanding regression,
+  > evaluation metrics, and visualization rather than maximizing accuracy.”

 ---
 ## 📊 Model Evaluation Visualizations